JoshOrndorff/recipes/src/testing/mock.md

 }
 ```

-> Run these tests with `cargo test` with an optional parameter for the test's name
+Run these tests with `cargo test`, an optional parameter is the test's name to only run that test and not all tests.

-The input to `Origin::signed` is the `system::Trait`'s `AccountId` type which was set to `u64` for the `TestRuntime` implementation.
+NOTE: the input to `Origin::signed` is the `system::Trait`'s `AccountId` type which was set to `u64` for the `TestRuntime` implementation.
 In theory, this could be set to some other type as long as it conforms to the [trait bound](https://crates.parity.io/srml_system/trait.Trait.html),

 ```rust
 pub trait Trait: 'static + Eq + Clone {